-Presentations to the Grant Review Panel will be held via Zoom on February 13, 14, and 15, 2024.
-The purpose of these presentations is to give applicants the opportunity to give a 15-minute presentation about their proposal(s) to the Grant Review Panel.
-After the presentation, the panel will conduct a brief question and answer session with the applicant.
+Presentations to the Grant Review Panel will be held via Zoom on July 17, 2025.
+The purpose of these presentations is to allow applicants to give a 15-minute presentation about their proposal(s) to the Grant Review Panel.
+After the presentation, the panel will conduct a brief question-and-answer session with the applicant.
 Applicants will be registered for a presentation appointment at the time of the application submission.
-Time slots will be given on a first come, first served basis.
-Applicants are REQUIRED to attend their scheduled presentation to the Grant Review Panel.
+Time slots will be assigned on a first-come, first-served basis.
+Applicants are REQUIRED to attend their scheduled online presentation to the Grant Review Panel.